Free worldwide shipping on every order

 A $400 Amazon panel that delivers 30 mW/cm² at 6 inches looks identical in your marketing photos to a $4,800 clinical panel that delivers 197 mW/cm².
 The difference shows up at session 4 when clients are not feeling anything and stop paying for the add-on.
 Consumer panels at sub-therapeutic irradiance kill the program.
 See the 7 specs that actually matter.

-Studios that mention RLT once during signup and then never again convert at 3–5%.
-Studios that fold it into the post-class wind-down (towel handed to client + "spend 10 minutes in the recovery room before you go") convert at 20–35%.
+Studios that mention RLT once during signup and then never again make it easy for clients to forget.
+Studios that fold it into the post-class wind-down (towel handed to client + "spend 10 minutes in the recovery room before you go") make the session feel like part of the routine.

 Failure #3: Treating it as a separate service line